 It’s also official: It’s not as simple as an on/off switch duality where it’s either Doppelganger or BOB in full control.

-I don’t even think it’s just the Doppelgangers we’re talking about.
-I think the Good identity is part of the equation too, regardless of how simple “the Good Dale is in the lodge and the Bad Dale is in our world” makes it sound.
+I don’t even think it’s just the Doppelganger we’re talking about.
+I think the good Dale identity is part of the equation too, regardless of how simple “the good Dale is in the lodge and the bad Dale is in our world” makes it sound.
 Because this is Twin Peaks.
-Simplicity is an unknown concept; Only ambiguity can win out in the end.
-Whatever we think we know about Doppelgangers right now, the darkness inside a person couldn’t be exclusively on Doppelgangers and lodge demons.
+Simplicity is an unknown concept; only ambiguity can win out in the end.
+Whatever we think we know about doppelgangers right now, the darkness inside a person couldn’t be exclusively on doppelgangers and Lodge demons.

 It seems to me every decision works like the School House Rock Bill as it gets passed through the House, Congress and the President, and the resulting action is a combination of all their influences, possibly satisfying everyone but probably leaving an appetite for satisfaction for all parties.
 Hence the constant unsatisfied hunger.

-Hayley Inch of the always entertaining Twin Peaks The Return: A Season Three Podcast had this to say about Bob’s part in the equation on their episode covering Part Five: “Bob is after fear and Bob is frightening and Bob can suggest things and Bob can push you to certain edges, but you have to make those decisions to fall over yourself. and then perhaps Bob takes over and does things you’re not aware of, but it’s your decisions to follow your worst impulses that lets Bob take over you.”
+Hayley Inch of the always entertaining Twin Peaks The Return: A Season Three Podcast had this to say about BOB’s part in the equation on their episode covering Part 5: “BOB is after fear and BOB is frightening and BOB can suggest things and BOB can push you to certain edges, but you have to make those decisions to fall over yourself.
+And then perhaps BOB takes over and does things you’re not aware of, but it’s your decisions to follow your worst impulses that lets BOB take over you.”
 This makes sense to me.

 What other data is there for me to believe in this angle?
 Laura has proven herself to be a shell who is filled with nothing but spiritual/electrical light.
 I’d easily call that a Theosophic representation of a soul.